Casey Stoner: Suzuka 8 Hours

-After three years retired from MotoGP, on 27 March, HRC announced that Casey Stoner was to return to motorcycle racing in 2015.
-In July, Stoner competed at the Suzuka 8 Hours where he rode the Honda CBR1000RR.
+After three years retired from MotoGP, on 27 March, HRC announced that Stoner was to return to motorcycle racing in 2015.
+In July, Stoner competed at the Suzuka 8 Hours, where he rode the Honda CBR1000RR.
 His teammates were World Superbike rider Michael van der Mark and MFJ All Japan Road Race JSB100 Championship and HRC test rider Takumi Takahashi.
 The team qualified for the race in fourth position.
 With his team leading the race, Stoner suffered a violent crash due to a throttle malfunction which forced him to dump his bike into a guard barrier.
 The crash saw their race come to an end.

 Stoner suffered a broken right scapula and a fractured left tibia as a result of the accident.
 Stoner commented on the crash, "I didn't have enough time to engage the clutch [when the throttle stuck].
 I picked the bike up to try to slow down but I was heading towards the wall so I decided to lay it over and hit the barrier.
 Unfortunately the barriers were a lot harder than they looked and we came out of it with broken bones."
 Honda investigated the bike and discovered that the throttle mechanism had been defective and was stuck open at 26 degrees before the crash.
 Honda officially apologised to Stoner for the mechanical failure.